MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/casefunction.md

 Evaluates a list of predicates and returns the first result expression whose predicate is satisfied.

-If neither of the predicates return `true`, the result of the `else` expression is returned.
+If none of the predicates return `true`, the result of the `else` expression is returned.
 All `predicate` arguments must be expressions that evaluate to a  `boolean` value.
 All `then` arguments and the `else` argument must be of the same type.